TempeHS/2025CT_Princy.D_name/README.md

 # The Odyssey

-'The Odyssey' (Also derived from the book of the same name) is a combat platformer encouraging emphasis on speed and collection.
+The Odyssey is a combat platformer encouraging emphasis on speed and collection.
 The game focuses on getting from one goal to another, while collecting coins along the way to spend on future levels.
 While on this adventure, or odyssey, the player will encounter enemies that try to stop them, or dangerous obstacles.
+## Story
+With my multimedia student, we came up with a basis for a story where the main character would live in a dystopian landscape where megacorporations take control of the Earth's resources, governing the world and taking the people's will for themselves.
+The main character is a female mercenary working to liberate the world from the corporation's gripping on the continents.
+The game title, 'The Odyssey' is inspired off the novel of the same name, and is given this name to simulate the same large and grand adventure that Odysseus had in the novel.
 ## Table of Contents <a name="my-custom-anchor-point"></a>
 - [Controls](#controls)